 All of the feasts find their fulfillment in the Messiah.
 The Feast of Trumpets points to the time when the trumpet of God will sound and call His people together into His presence at the Rapture (1 Thessalonians 4:13-18).

 The calendars on our walls and on our smart phones do more than keep us at the right places at the right times.
 They also help to keep us in the right frame of mind.

 As holidays and holy days come around each year, they remind us of the essential themes of life we would otherwise neglect in our busy schedules—themes like family, faith, and the forgiveness God offers.

 One of the greatest reminders from Rosh Hashanah each year is that it is never too late to start over with God.

 Question: What reminders or rituals do you use to remind you of your relationship with God?
-Please leave a comment.
+You can leave a comment by clicking here.